 — Gordon B. Hinckley, President, The Church of Jesus Christ of Latter-day Saints.

 Any form of corporal punishment or ’spanking’ is a violent attack upon another human being’s integrity.
 The effect remains with the victim forever and becomes an unforgiving part of his or her personality – a massive frustration resulting in a hostility which will seek expression in later life in violent acts towards others.
-The sooner we understand that love and gentleness are the only kinds of called-for behavior towards children, the better.
+The sooner we understand that love and gentleness are the only kinds of called-for behaviour towards children, the better.
 The child, especially, learns to become the kind of human being that he or she has experienced.
 This should be fully understood by all caregivers.

 — Ashley Montagu, Anthropologist.
 Personal communication.

 Corporal punishment of children actually interferes with the process of learning and with their optimal development as socially responsible adults.
-We feel it is important for public health workers, teachers and others concerned for the emotional and physical health of children and youth to support the adoption of alternative methods for the achievement of self-control and responsible behavior in children and adolescents.
+We feel it is important for public health workers, teachers and others concerned for the emotional and physical health of children and youth to support the adoption of alternative methods for the achievement of self-control and responsible behaviour in children and adolescents.

 When our Founding Fathers wrote into the basic law of our land protection against cruel and unusual punishment for everyone including dissenters and criminals, they had not been convinced by evidence, scientific or otherwise, that such punishments do not work.
 They added the amendment because of ethical considerations.
 They prized the climate of freedom more than the security of governing a populace forcibly of one mind.
 Over the years these proud hopes have slowly approached reality.
 Except for children.
 Which brings us back to our original question: How does it become possible to bypass standard ethics for certain sets of people?